uri-library-data-services/iassist-preview/content/blog/ontario-university-libraries-launch-new-data-service.md

 across hundreds of datasets and collections to see trends and historical patterns over time.
-To date such comparative analysis has been lacking due to the enormous amount of time and labour needed to search and locate data manually.\*\*
+To date such comparative analysis has been lacking due to the enormous amount of time and labour needed to search and locate data manually.**

-\*ODESI\* will be housed at Scholars\' Portal, located at the University of Toronto, and will support its goal of providing access for networked scholars to a set of tools to aid both teaching and research.
-The
-\*ODESI\* project brings data, an extremely important research resource, to the desktops of scholars and students.
+*ODESI* will be housed at Scholars' Portal, located at the University of Toronto, and will support its goal of providing access for networked scholars to a set of tools to aid both teaching and research.
+The *ODESI* project brings data, an extremely important research resource, to the desktops of scholars and students.

-Bo Wandschneider, Associate Director of Computing and Communications at the University of Guelph and interim project manager, says: \"We are absolutely thrilled to get this funding.
-It will be an exciting time in Canada as this project leverages nicely with other national and international initiatives.\" For more information, contact Bo Wandschneider (<bo@uoguelph.ca>)
+Bo Wandschneider, Associate Director of Computing and Communications at the University of Guelph and interim project manager, says: "We are absolutely thrilled to get this funding.
+It will be an exciting time in Canada as this project leverages nicely with other national and international initiatives."
+For more information, contact Bo Wandschneider (<bo@uoguelph.ca>)